-Much of this history is quite well-known from other cited sources.
-As well, Tobin draws on Pope John's diaries which he kept most of his life.
+Much of this history is quite

+Pope John's diaries which he kept most of his life.
 Published as Journal of a Soul, John's common sense and humour shine through.

 Part 2, The Soul of a Pope, describes the days after John's election.
 It details the living and working conditions in the Vatican and outlines the powers of the Pope at that time.
 Almost immediately, John decided to convene an ecumenical council by 1963.
 When told by members of the Curia that this would be impossible by then John replied, "Good, then we'll have it in 1962".